 - Advised major financial institutions and emerging technology companies on sanctions and export control compliance issues.

-- Counseled major e-commerce company on compliance on U.S. economic sanctions compliance.
+- Counseled major e-commerce company on compliance on U.S. economic sanctions.

 Harvard Law School, JD